tivaliy/mcp-xray/README.md

          }
      }
      ```
+   - Alternatively, to use a specific version or install from git:
+     ```bash
+     # Specific version
+     uvx mcp-xray@0.1.0 --help

+     # From git (latest main branch)
+     uvx --from git+https://github.com/tivaliy/mcp-xray@main mcp-xray --help
+     ```
    - Adjust the `--xray-url`, `--xray-openapi-spec`, and `--config-file` as needed for the environment.
    - The `--xray-openapi-spec` option accepts either a local file path or a URL.
    - The optional `--config-file` parameter must point to the configuration file (see `config.yaml` as an example).